Indigo253931/FullStackApp/README.md

 Wireframes:

 Technologies used:
--SQL
--ActiveRecord for database table structure and to interact with relationally-stored data -HTML
+-HTML, CSS, ERB, SQL, ActiveRecord for database table structure and to interact with relationally-stored data
--CSS
--ERB

 Approach taken: